Azure Firewall Basic features

 Azure Firewall can be configured during deployment to span multiple Availability Zones for increased availability.
 You can also associate Azure Firewall to a specific zone for proximity reasons.
 For more information on availability, see the Azure Firewall Service Level Agreement (SLA).

-Azure Firewall Availability Zones are available in regions that support Availability Zones.
-For more information, see Regions that support Availability Zones in Azure.
+Azure Firewall Availability Zones are available in regions that support availability zones.
+For more information, see Regions with availability zone support.

 Application FQDN filtering rules